Beyond Leaders and Laggards: A Typology of Renewable Energy Adoption Trajectories with Evidence from Off-Grid Communities: Results

 Latest Trajectory: The majority of clusters (57.6\%) exhibit a stable trajectory, meaning their curves did not cross the regional mean curve throughout the timeline.
 The remaining clusters are evenly split between downhill (21.6\%) and uphill (20.8\%) trajectories, indicating a high prevalence of shifts over time and substantial heterogeneity in adoption dynamics across the investigated clusters.

 Latest Adoption Intensity (LAI): The LAI distribution resembles that of ATI but exhibits an even more pronounced right skew (Sk = 2.56) and heavier tails (K = 13.13) than observed in ATI.
 This suggests that while most clusters maintain moderate adoption intensities at the end of the studied timeline, a minority exhibit extreme values that deviate more significantly from the regional mean at that specific point in time.
-The high standard deviation (SD = 89.35) further reinforces the considerable variability across clusters and supports the observation of significant disparities, indicating that the region is still far from realizing its full adoption potential.
+The high standard deviation (SD = 89.35) further reinforces the considerable variability across clusters and supports the observation of significant disparities, suggesting that the region may not yet have reached its full adoption potential.